Logo preload

 Ubiquitous across industries, a standard operating procedure (SOP) is a series of step-by-step instructions that help workers successfully and efficiently execute routine tasks.
-While incredibly useful to our everyday work, SOPs also have considerable benefits at a wider, enterprise level.
+While incredibly useful to our everyday work, digital SOPs also have considerable benefits at a wider, enterprise level.

 Unfortunately, many companies rely on sluggish analog workflows and word-of-mouth or paper versions of SOPs that kneecap quality and safety from the get-go.
 Any SOP that is hard-to-find, hard-to-follow, vague, or lacking will produce inconsistent or subpar work, as well as overlook safety hazards that could lead to injuries.